riyadali/blockchain/README.md

       + An Open Assets- compatible wallet application and blockexplorer can be found at coinprism (https://www.coinprism.info)
       + A Colu Colored Coins-compatible wallet application and blockexplorer can be found at Blockchain Explorer (http://coloredcoins.org/explorer).
       + A Copay wallet plug-in can be found at Colored Coins Copay Addon (http://coloredcoins.org/colored-coins-copay-addon/).
+   + Counterparty - Counterparty is a protocol layer built on top of bitcoin.
+      + The Counterparty protocol, similar to colored coins, offers the ability to create and trade virtual assets and tokens.
+In addition, Counterparty offers a decentralized exchange for assets.
+Counterparty is also implementing smart contracts, based on the Ethereum Virtual Machine (EVM).
+      + Like the colored coins protocols, Counterparty embeds metadata in bitcoin transactions, using the OP_RETURN opcode or 1-of-N multisignature addresses that encode metadata in the place of public keys.
+Using these mechanisms, Counterparty implements a protocol layer encoded in bitcoin transactions.
+The additional protocol layer can be interpreted by applications that are Counterparty-aware, such as wallets and blockchain explorers, or any application built using the Counterparty libraries.
+      + Counterparty can be used as a platform for other applications and services, in turn.
+For example, Tokenly is a platform built on top of Counterparty that allows content creators, artists, and companies to issue tokens that express digital ownership and can be used to rent, access, trade, or shop for content, products, and services.
+Other applications leveraging Counterparty include games (Spells of Genesis) and grid computing projects (Folding Coin).
+      + More details about Counterparty can be found at https://counterparty.io.
+The open source project can be found at https://github.com/CounterpartyXCP.

 __ An excellent reference for Bitcoin is Mastering Bitcoin by Andreas Antonopoulos (Chp 3 provides programmatic API interface)